pyyybf/pyyybf/README.md

 Hello, I'm [Yue Pan](https://www.linkedin.com/in/yue-pan-716289250), A Full-stack developer.

-- 🔭 I’m currently seeking a **full-time software engineer** position.
+- 🔭 I’m currently seeking a **Full-Time Software Engineer** position.

 - 🌱 I’m currently studying at the University of Southern California, and expect to graduate in May 2024.